vera-rykalina/rki_recency/README.md

 The database used by the pipeline is PlusPFP (3 March, 2023) which is stored within HPC resources.

 Alternativelly, one can install all the tools manually, using .yml recipes (see Environment folder).

-If so, pyfastaq can be install within shiver's environment:
+If so, pyfastaq can be installed within shiver's environment:

 ```sh
 conda activate shiver